AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 --------------------------

 Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when
 Jumbo frames are deployed (the default setting for AWS instances).
-The test benchmark is against the native AWS peering where no Aviatrix are deployed in the VPCs.
+The test benchmark baseline is the native AWS peering
+where no Aviatrix gateways
+are deployed in the VPCs.
 Adding 500 stateful firewall rules have little impact to the performance.

 Insane Mode Performance Test Topologies